 Individual Credit Accounts

-It is important to remember that in Texas, your spouse’s debts may end up being your debts after your divorce.
-If your spouse opens up a credit card in his name and takes out obligations that have only benefitted him, is it likely that this debt will be awarded to you in the divorce?
+Remember, in Texas, you might become responsible for your spouse’s debts after divorce.
+If your spouse opens a credit card in his name and incurs obligations benefiting only him, will the court assign this debt to you in the divorce?

 Suppose you were to open up a credit card in your name only (an individual account).
 In that case, the benefit for you is that if you are not working outside the home or do not have a considerable income, it could be difficult for you to earn credit on your own without the assistance of your spouse.